-This course identifies the pathophysiology, etiology, risk factors and signs and symptoms of most common cardiovascular and renal disorders.
+This course identifies the pathophysiology, etiology, risk factors and signs and symptoms of most common neurologic and psychiatric disorders.
 It provides the non-pharmacologic and pharmacologic treatment options according to evidence-based guidelines.
 It introduces the students to the application of pharmacologic and pharmacokinetic parameters, and description of factors that would guide the selection of the best treatment options.
-It also familiarizes the students with how to evaluate the treatment therapy for cardiovascular and renal disorders through highlighting on the monitoring parameters and important medications' adverse effects.
+It also familiarizes the students with how to evaluate the treatment therapy for psychiatric and neurologic diseases through highlighting on the monitoring parameters and important medications' adverse effects.
 The student will apply problemsolving strategies to patient-oriented cases and will develop patient treatment plan.